SamarthTech/AI-ML-Projects/Hand_Sign_Detection/README.md

   <img  src="./img/handsign.jpg">

-  here as you can see it,s Detecting my hand which is showing the C alphabet.
+  here as you can see it,s Detecting my hand which is showing the C alphabet with 100% Accuracy